digitallyalex/digitallyalex/README.md

 - 👯 I’m looking to collaborate on **projects related to digital marketing for small businesses, ethics, wellbeing, accessibility and sustainability**

-- 🤝 I’m looking for help with **a fanbase project for a band called RBD**

 - 📝 I regularly write articles about digital marketing on [**My Digital Marketing Website**](https://www.digitallyalex.com/blog)

 - 💼 Check out [**My Front-End Web Development Portfolio**](https://digitallyalex.github.io/bootstrap-portfolio-alex-asanache/)